nnadagouda95/nnadagouda95.github.io/README.md

 ## Publications

-N. Nadagouda, A. Xu and M. Davenport, "Active metric learning and classification using similarity queries", submitted.
+N. Nadagouda, A. Xu and M. Davenport, <a href="https://arxiv.org/abs/2202.01953" target="_blank">"Active metric learning and classification using similarity queries"</a>, submitted.

-A. McRae, A. Xu, J. Jin, N. Nadagouda, N. Ahad, P. Guan, S. Karnik, and M. Davenport, "Delta Distancing: A Lifting Approach to Localizing Items From User Comparisons",  in Proc.
+A. McRae, A. Xu, J. Jin, N. Nadagouda, N. Ahad, P. Guan, S. Karnik, and M. Davenport, <a href="/docs/papers/delta_distancing_icassp_22.pdf" target="_blank">"Delta Distancing: A Lifting Approach to Localizing Items From User Comparisons"</a>,  in Proc.
 IEEE Int.
 Conf. on Acoustics, Speech and Signal Processing (ICASSP), May 2022.

 N. Nadagouda and M. Davenport, <a href="/docs/papers/hawkes_processes_icassp_21.pdf" target="_blank">"Switched Hawkes Processes"</a>, in Proc.
 IEEE Int.
 Conf. on Acoustics, Speech and Signal Processing (ICASSP), June, 2021.